-Albacore tuna, also known as longfin tuna, is actually one of the smaller fish in the tuna family and is known for its mild-flavored white meat.
-It’s found in the temperate and tropical waters around the globe and is commonly sold as canned tuna.
+Albacore tuna, also known as longfin tuna, is one of the smaller fish in the tuna family known for its mild-flavored white meat.
+It’s found in temperate and tropical waters around the globe and is commonly sold as canned tuna.

 Alfalfa sprouts are the young, tender shoots of alfalfa seeds.
 The mature alfalfa plant isn’t used in cooking because the leaves are too bitter.
 However, the sprouts have a slightly crunchy texture and mild flavor with notes of nutty sweetness.
 Usually eaten raw, they make a great topping on salads.

-All-purpose flour is a general flour that doesn’t contain any raising agent so that it can be used in many different ways.
-It also contains less gluten than bread flour so the dough isn’t as stretchy.
+All-purpose flour is a general flour that doesn’t contain any raising agent, so it can be used in many different ways.
+It also contains less gluten than bread flour, so the dough isn’t as stretchy.

 Fun fact: “All-purpose flour” is the name used most often in the US, while other parts of the world call it “plain flour.”